gulkily/arkos/frontend/README.md

 2. Install npm if you don’t have it already.
 3. Install git if you don’t have it already.
 4. `cd` into your favorite folder.
-5. Clone the entire repo using `git clone https://github.com/SGIARK/ARK2.0` (note: this repo is private)
+5. Clone the entire repo using `git clone https://github.com/SGIARK/ARK2.0`.
+Note that this repo is private.
 6. `cd` into `ARK2.0/frontend` to access the `frontend` folder.
 7. Install the remaining dependencies using `npm install`.
 8. Run `npm run dev`, then immediately hit the O key, to launch the (currently extremely sparse) frontend in your web browser.

 ## Quick

-Copy-paste this for a quickstart (assuming you already have node.js, npm, and git, and have cd'd in your favorite repository already).
+Open a terminal window, copy-paste this entire code block, and hit enter.
+Be warned: this assumes you already installed node.js, npm, and git, that you've cd'd into your favorite repository already, and that you use VS Code as your code editor.

 ```
 git clone https://github.com/SGIARK/ARK2.0
 cd ARK2.0/frontend
 npm install
-npx prettier **/* --check
-npx eslint {src,test}/*
+npm run lint
 npm test
 npm run dev
+code .
 ```

 # File structure